HollowMan6/02239-Data-Security/authentication/README.md

 DBMS ensures strong data confidentiality through already implemented encryption and precise access controls, guarding user credentials securely.
 System files offer basic confidentiality based on file permissions, while public files rely on encryption and access controls to protect data privacy.

 #### Integrity
 DBMS maintain data integrity via transaction management and data constraints, guaranteeing consistency.
-System files and public files use file permissions and sys call to garantee this property, therefore relying on safe kernel primitives.
+System files and public files use file permissions and sys call to guarantee this property, therefore relying on safe kernel primitives.

 #### Redundance
 While DBMS support redundancy by offering various data replication and backup mechanisms (such as transactional, snapshot and merge), files provide limited redundancy options, mainly through per-file backup processes.
 In any case, even if the issue is addressed differently, all the three options provide this feature.

 #### Concurrency
 In terms of concurrent data access, DBMS efficiently manage multiple users through atomic operations and transactions on the tables.
-System files are provided support for concurrency via specific kernel sys call, though synchronization with backup data has to be maintained separetely by developers.
-In this sense, public files are even trickier to handle since they are not provided with a default solution and deserve a concurrency implementation on their own, e.g, through semaphores.
+System files are provided support for concurrency via specific kernel sys call, though synchronization with backup data has to be maintained separately by developers.
+In this sense, public files are even trickier to handle since they are not provided with a default solution and deserve a concurrency implementation on their own, e.g., through semaphores.

 #### Non-expert Usability
 DBMS offer user-friendly APIs that make them accessible to developers and administrators.
 System files provide basic sys calls for file management, requiring basic level of expertise.
 Public files, however, need cryptographic implementations, which can be challenging for non-experts and are potentially dangerous if non-standardized or personalized crypto libraries are used instead of reliable ones.

 #### Indexing
-DBMS excel in data indexing, with tweakable data granularity garanteed by  relational operations, significantly enhancing data access efficiency.
-On the other hand, files lack indexing support, leading to slower data retrieval and adding non-negligible overhead to the server.
+DBMS excel in data indexing, with tweakable data granularity guaranteed by relational operations, significantly enhancing data access efficiency.
+On the other hand, files lack indexing support, leading to slower data retrieval, and adding non-negligible overhead to the server.
 Also write operations on big file are inefficient compared to fast indexed in-row modifications in DBMS.

 #### Relational ops/scalability
 DBMS are the only one supporting relational operations.
-This is extemely useful when the database architecture has to be extended in some way.
-In this case, we may want to give some users specific access to only certain printers, or provide different printing pricing offers depending on user type (say staff, student or guest).
+This is extremely useful when the database architecture has to be extended in some way.
+In this case, we may want to give some users specific access to only certain printers or provide different printing pricing offers depending on user type (say staff, student or guest).

 #### Memory leaks safety
 Memory leaks generally represent a critical concern in the secure storage of user credentials.
-DBMS offer an inherent advantage by managing encryption and decryption processes in a controlled environment, minimizing the risk, for instance by spliting data at random addresses.
+DBMS offer an inherent advantage by managing encryption and decryption processes in a controlled environment, minimizing the risk, for instance by splitting data at random addresses.
 This is because DBMS operate within a structured framework that allocates and releases memory systematically.
 System files rely on kernel memory management mechanism and are handled in kernel mode via sys calls.
 On the other hand, when dealing with encryption and decryption within public files, there is a higher vulnerability to memory leaks, especially in the presence of malicious memory dumpers or unsafe crypto libraries.

 #### SQL injections safety
 DBMS are, in this case, the only vulnerable storage type to such attacks if input sanitization and checks are not properly implemented.
 Therefore, as we did, they must be protected using prepared statements and query parameterization to mitigate the risk effectively.

 ### Password Transport